McGurranK/DelayPlugin/README.md

 # Delay Plugin (Under refactoring)

-Originally, this was an attempted to implement a circular delay, but will be updated to highlight better pratice and make the code a lot simpler to read.
+- Basic delay plugin currently under a refactor to highlight better coding practice.
+- I will make incremental improvements to explore new ideas